Iterative-Insights/ledger_sample/README.md

 - reclaimICPToAdmin: Allows the admin to reclaim all ICP tokens from the canister to the admin's account.

 Additionally, there are several private functions and variables:

-- incTransactionCounter: Increments and returns the transaction counter.

 - isAlreadyProcessingLookup_: A map to track if a principal is already processing an action to prevent concurrent operations.